MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 Although the status is not yet PRD Ready, initial support for the platform was already added.
 We look forward too see what developers will build with MvvmCross & Tizen!

 ### Others

+#### iOS Support

+iOS Support has been redesigned.
+Most pieces are now part of the main lib, while the sidebar support has become now a plugin that you can install on your iOS project.

 #### MvxNotifyTask